ADA in Vegas

 It's easy to respond to an attack on innocents with a broad denunciation of any group believed connected with the perpetrators.
 After the 1920 Wall Street bombing, which killed 40 and was blamed on immigrant anarchists, the Washington Post wrote "The bomb outrage in New York emphasizes the extent to which the alien scum from the cesspools and sewers of the Old World has polluted the clear spring of American democracy."
 A bit florid for George Bush, but the sentiment of xenophobia and American exceptionalism is the same.

-terrorism is a tactic, and you can't go to war with a tactic.
+As the Spectator points out in a recent editorial, terrorism is a tactic, and you can't go to war with a tactic.
 The U.S. has long been a terror target, most horrifically on 9/11 but also in the Oklahoma City bombing, the Unabomber case, the anthrax attacks, Pan Am flight 103 and earlier.
 A rational response to 9/11 would involve securing dangerous nuclear and biological materials, reexaming U.S. Middle East policy and our relations with oppressive Arab regimes, and improving intelligence efforts.
 Instead the Bush regime relies on war rhetoric and endless military action.

 There are a lot of people out there who hate us.
 Some have good reasons, some have bad reasons, some are just crazy.
 Declaring war only provides more reasons, provokes the crazy to contemplate even more violent actions, and debases our own society.
 Liberals should not adopt the war rhetoric, but more importantly we should not fall for the idea of a never-ending struggle against an ill-defined enemy.